osbuild/guides/osbuild-composer/src/developer-guide/releasing.md

 1. Gather all pull request titles merged to `main` since the latest release tag
 2. Create a draft of the next release tag

+    While writing the commit message, keep in mind that it needs to conform to both Markdown and git commit message formats, have a look at the commit message for one of the [recent releases][recent-releases] to get a clear idea how it should look like.
 3. Push your signed git tag to `main`

 From here on a [GitHub composite action][github-action] will take over and